What is the Medicare Prescription Payment Plan?

 The 2022 Inflation Reduction Act requires all

 Any member of a HealthPartners Medicare Advantage plan with Part D prescription drug coverage can sign up.
 You can enroll in this optional program starting with your 2025 Medicare plan.
+This program may help you manage your expenses, but it doesn't save you money or lower your drug costs.

 How the Medicare Prescription Payment Plan works: A new way to pay for Medicare Part D drug costs